fieldtrip/website/tutorial/connectivity.md

 The cortical position is expressed in individual subject [head-coordinates](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined) and in centimeter.
 Relative to the center of the head (in between the ears) the position is 4 cm towards the nose, -3 towards the left side (i.e., 3 cm towards the right!) and 12 cm towards the vertex.

 The **[ft_sourceanalysis](/reference/ft_sourceanalysis)** methods are usually applied to the whole brain using a regular 3-D grid or using a triangulated cortical sheet.
-You can also just specify the location of a single or multiple points of interest with _cfg.grid.pos_ and the LCMV beamformer will simply be performed at the location of interest.
+You can also just specify the location of a single or multiple points of interest with _cfg.sourcemodel.pos_ and the LCMV beamformer will simply be performed at the location of interest.

 The LCMV beamformer spatial filter for the location of interest will pass the activity at that location with unit-gain, while optimally suppressing all other noise and other source contributions to the MEG data.
 The LCMV implementation in FieldTrip requires the data covariance matrix to be computed with **[ft_timelockanalysis](/reference/ft_timelockanalysis)**.